-With Due Notice - The Cooperative may disconnect service upon notice for any of the following reasons:
+With Due Notice - The Cooperative may disconnect service upon notice to the member or the property owner(s) for any of the following reasons:

 - a.
 For violation of these Rules and Regulations. - b.
-For failure to fulfill contractual obligations, either written or verbal. - c.
-For failure to provide reasonable access to the member's premises. - d.
+For failure to fulfill contractual obligations, either written or verbal. c.
+For failure to provide reasonable access to the member's premises. d.
 For failure to pay any bill within the established collection period. - e.
 For failure to provide deposits as provided elsewhere in these Rules and Regulations. - f.
 Upon written notice from governmental inspection authorities of condemnation of the member's facilities or premises. - g.
 For fraudulent representation as to the use of service such as meter tampering, theft of service, or use of electric service without proper authorization.